uabrc/devops-docs/docs/cheaha/system_testing.md

     Deviation: 0.63%
 ```

+Higher is B
-Higher is Better: The larger the number, the faster your simulation is running.
+etter: The larger the number, the faster your simulation is running.
 For instance, a simulation with 2.358 Ns/day will progress 2.281 nanoseconds in the simulated system for every day that passes in real time.

 ```bash
 GROMACS 2024: